Betoraf/SimpleFirstPersonController/README.md

 ## Installation

-- Just import this package into your project and start using it!
+- Import the `SimpleFirstPersonController.unitypackage` into your project.
+- Use the controller in your scene for character movement.

 The project is not licensed and can be used for free.